accoffin12/streaming-07-FinalMTA/README.md

 As this file is very long, a KeyboardInterrupt was added, as well as FileNotFoundError and a Value error, allowing us to gracefully handle issues and escape the Producer should we need to.

 ### 8a2.
 MTA_ProducerV2
 The second producer was more complex in design, as it was created to sort the data from the stream into bins based on which subway line the station was part of.
-Stations that had multiple connections to different lines were added based on if the line they were part of what alread part of the majority of the others.
-For example if a station served Lines 7, N and W, it was added to Line-7_queue.
-By doing this it limited the number of queues that were created to 3 queues, as opposed to creating a queue per station.

 The function `send_message` in this code is identical to the one developed by Dr. Case in the Base Code provided.
 See the BaseCode_Samples folder for more information.